Hand in Glove: Background and recording

 The Smiths asked their manager Joe Moss to fund the recording of "Hand in Glove".
 In late February, the group booked a one-day recording session at Strawberry Studios in Stockport at the cost of £250, which they produced themselves.
 Morrissey claimed in later years that he was dissatisfied with his vocal and returned a week later to re-record his part, the day after which the entire group travelled to London and convinced Rough Trade owner Geoff Travis to release the record.
 However, author Simon Goddard noted that it was not until April 1983 that Marr and bassist Andy Rourke visited the Rough Trade offices.
 On that occasion, Marr handed Travis a cassette featuring "Hand in Glove" and a live recording of "Handsome Devil", telling Travis, "[L]isten to this, it's not just another tape".
 Impressed, Travis promised he would.
 The following Monday, Travis called the group and invited them back to London to release "Hand in Glove" as a single.
 Both parties agreed to release the single as a temporary arrangement before agreeing to any long-term partnership.

 Two months after the single's release, the Smiths recorded the song again during aborted sessions for their debut album with producer Troy Tate.
-This version was recorded a tone lower than the original in the key of F# minor, and features a shorter introduction.
+This version was recorded a tone lower than the original in the key of F♯ minor, and features a shorter introduction.
 The Smiths recorded the song again with producer John Porter in October at Manchester's Pluto Studios.
 Morrissey rejected this version of the song.
 Due to impending deadlines, the version that ultimately appeared on the band's first album The Smiths was a remix of the original master recording from the Strawberry Studios session.
 For this version, Porter increased the separation between Marr's guitar tracks and Morrissey's vocals, emphasised drummer Mike Joyce's drum beat, pushed Rourke's bass back in the mix, and created a more dramatic opening and conclusion to the song.

 Composition and lyrics

 The original recorded version of "Hand in Glove" is in the key of G minor.
 The song begins with an overdub of Marr playing a harmonica over the rest of the music.
-Simon Goddard wrote that Marr's use of the instrument "purposefully evoked the very same 'blunt vitality of working-class "northernness" that Ian McDonald attributes to The Beatles' parallel 1962 single 'Love Me Do', though infinitely more melancholy."
+Simon Goddard wrote that Marr's use of the instrument "purposefully evoked the very same 'blunt vitality of working-class northernness' that Ian MacDonald attributes to The Beatles' parallel 1962 single 'Love Me Do', though infinitely more melancholy."
 Of the backing music, Goddard wrote, "Marr's redolent minor chord wash weeps with a rain-soaked hopelessness while Rourke contributes one of his most inspired bass patterns".